rapidsai/raft/docs/source/cpp_api/core_resources.rst

    :class: highlight

 All resources which are specific to a computing environment like host or device are contained within, and managed by, `raft::resources`.
-This design simplifies the APIs and eases user burden by making them opaque by default but allowing customization based on user preference.
+This design simplifies the APIs and eases user burden by making the APIs opaque by default but allowing customization based on user preference.

 Vocabulary